 Children may have very few seizures and most become seizure-free by the age of 16.
-They may have focal motor aware seizures (previously simple partial seizures), which means they involve movement.
-They are often at night, and usually involve one side of the face and/or the muscles that involve speech and swallowing, causing gurgling or grunting noises, mouth movements, and dribbling.
+They may have focal motor aware seizures, which means they have movement involving their face or limbs without losing awareness.
+They happen mostly on falling asleep, on waking up, or during sleep, and usually involve the muscles that involve speech and swallowing, causing gurgling or grunting noises, mouth movements, and dribbling.
 Speech can be temporarily affected and symptoms may develop into a tonic clonic seizure.
-AEDs may not be necessary, but can be helpful if seizures are more frequent or are mostly tonic clonic.
-See our leaflet seizures for more information.
+ASMs may not be necessary, but can be helpful if seizures are more frequent or are mostly tonic clonic.